guilleng/c-programming-a-modern-approach-solutions/chapter4/exercises/12/README.md

 ---

-The key is to focus on the second statement applying the operator precedence rules.
+The key is to focus on the second statement while applying the operator precedence rules.

 (a)
-`++i` is a prefix incrementation that will fetch `5` from `i`, increment it and update `i`.
+`++i` is a prefix incrementation that will fetch `5` from `i`, incrementing and updating `i` immediately.
 The multiplication between `6` and `3` evaluates to `18`.
 Subtracting `2` from `18` yields `16`.
 The assignment `j = 16` takes places.
 It evaluates to `16` and as a side effect stores it in `j`.